 Since the section of Canada’s criminal code that deals with “dangerous operation” is so broad, many different types of statutes such as “wet reckless” or “dry reckless” may be interpreted as equivalent.

 To put this equivalence matter in simple terms, In Canada, a DUI and a Dangerous Operation charge both have the same severity.
-They are both hybrid offenses that are punishable by a maximum of 5 years imprisonment.

 Therefore, in the eyes of a border agent, you are still inadmissible to Canada, even with a reckless driving conviction, because the equivalence in law constitutes that you still have a relatively serious offense on your record.

 Many states in the US see an obvious difference between a DUI and a reckless driving charge, as is made evident by the variation in the severity of punishment.
 This, however, is not the case in Canada, and is the driving cause behind the immigration complications as a consequence of having this type of criminal record.